 Pika 2.1

 The trade-off is that Pika gives up some of the cinematic control and realism that Runway and Kling offer at the high end.
-For social media videos, product teasers, and creative short content, this often does not matter.
+For social videos, product teasers, and creative short content, this often does not matter.
 For narrative filmmaking or high-end brand content, Runway or Kling will usually produce more professional results.

 Best Tools for AI Avatar and Presenter Video